What Is Undercut in Welding?

 Visual Clues To Watch

-| Clue | What you see | Action |
+| Clue | What You See | Action |

 |---|---|---|

-| Groove | Line at toe | Flag |
+| Groove | Line at toe | Flag it |

-| Sharp edge | Sudden change | Reinspect |
+| Sharp edge | Sudden profile change | Reinspect it |

-| Deep notch | >0.5 mm in critical zones | Reject |
+| Deep notch | Beyond project limit | Repair it |

 Checking With Simple Gauges